AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 ### IMS Configuration {#ims-configuration}

-An IMS configuration for both Launch and Target is necessary to properly integrate Target with AEM and Launch.
-While the IMS configuration for Launch is preconfigured in AEM as a Cloud Service, the Target IMS configuration must be created (after Target is provisioned).
+The integration of AEM with Adobe Target via the Target Standard API requires the configuration of Adobe IMS (Identity Management System).
+The Target IMS configuration must be created (after Target is provisioned).
 See [Setting Up IMS Integrations for AEM as a Cloud Service](/help/security/setting-up-ims-integrations-for-aem-as-a-cloud-service.md) and the video [Integrating Experience Platform Launch and AEM](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/experience-platform-data-collection-tags/overview.html) to learn how to create the Target IMS configuration.

 >[!NOTE]
 >